unyt-org/datex-specification/08_types.md

 Arrays are extendable key-value data structures.
 Only integer keys are allowed.
 New properties can be added and existing properties can be deleted after creation.
 Per default, any value can be assigned to a key.

-## Void

-Void is a special type with a single value: `void`.
-This value represents the absence of a value.